-Summary: Written and Published July, ’17: In this article on Christian discipleship we attempt to make sense of some of the difficult sayings of Jesus on this subject.
+Summary: This article was written and published July, ’17.
+In this article on Christian discipleship we attempt to make sense of some of the difficult sayings of Jesus on this topic.
 Our understanding must come from the Holy Spirit as the teacher of God’s word.
-The teachings of men are just that – human wisdom and reasoning, compromising and watering down the truth of God.
-This we must be able to recognize and resist, for such manipulations to put us at ease are not the mind of Christ.
-We know by now Christian discipleship is a difficult road – in order to follow Christ we must take up a cross.
+Most of the time, the teachings of men are just human wisdom and reasoning, compromising and watering down the truth of God.
+These we must be able to recognize and resist, for such manipulations of scripture only serve to put us at ease, making us comfortable with the world.
+They are not the mind of Christ.
+We know by now Christian discipleship is a difficult road, and requires the highest form of commitment – in order to follow Christ we must take up a cross.

 Luke 14:25-33 (NKJV)